jgilbert01/convivio/packages/parse/README.md

-# @convivio/parse
+# @convivio/gen

-This module implements the parse phase for [@Convivio](https://github.com/jgilbert01/convivio), which is a drop in replacement for the Serverless Framework (SF) v3.
+This module implements the generation phase for [@Convivio](https://github.com/jgilbert01/convivio), which is a drop in replacement for the Serverless Framework (SF) v3.